SS Empire Elgar: World War II

 Empire Elgar was equipped with derricks enabling her to unload the heavy war stores (locomotives, tanks and aircraft) from other ships that arrived with Convoy PQ 16.
 Amongst her cargo were tanks.
 Once she had discharged her cargo, Empire Elgar unloaded other ships' cargos into her hold, returned to the quayside and then put the transferred cargo ashore.
 She assisted in unloading the survivors of the ill-fated Convoy PQ 17.
 In September, Empire Elgar was ordered to Molotovosk.
 Five ships from a convoy ran aground on a sandbank and she was sent to unload their cargos in order to refloat the ships.
-Empire Elgar returned to Archangelsk to unload.
+Empire Elgar returned to Arkhangelsk to unload.
 She was then ordered to Murmansk to relieve Empire Bard.
 The 550 nmi voyage taking 24 hours due to the poor quality of the Russian coal.
 On arrival at Murmansk, it was discovered that the port had been under attack for the previous three days.
 Murmansk was under almost constant attack as the Germans had possession of airfields only 55 nmi away.
 In December, a convoy reached the Murmansk area.
 Empire Elgar sailed down the Dvina River to where a jetty served the naval base and airfield.
 She unloaded a cargo of aircraft from the American Liberty ship J. L. M. Curry, returning to Murmansk on 29 December.
 Convoy JW 51B arrived at the Kola Inlet on 3 January 1943.
 Empire Elgar assisted in unloading the ships which reached Murmansk, although this was delayed by problems with her winches.

 Empire Elgar remained in the Soviet Union until August 1944.
 She was a member of Convoy RA 59A, which departed from the Kola Inlet on 28 August and arrived at Loch Ewe on 5 September.
 She was carrying 195 long tons (218 tonnes) of ammunition and was bound for Leith, Midlothian, where she was to receive further instructions.
 She joined convoy WN 630, which departed on 7 September and arrived at Methil two days later.

 Empire Elgar departed from Methil on 29 October, spending the next five months sailing between Methil and Southend in various FN and FS convoys.
 She visited Sunderland, Co Durham from 12 to 15 December, the Tyne from 27 December to 5 January 1945 and again from 31 January to 13 February.
 She departed from Southend on 19 February as a member of Convoy FN 1638, which arrived at Methil on 21 February.
 Empire Elgar left the convoy at Great Yarmouth, Norfolk, on 20 February.
 She sailed the next day to join Convoy FN 1640, which had departed from Southend that day and arrived at Methil on 23 February.
 She left the convoy at the Tyne on 22 February.